istio/istio/demos/bookinfo.md

    ```

    The above command creates the gateway ingress resource and launches the 4 microservices as described
    in the diagram above.
-The reviews microservice has 3 versions v1, v2, and v3.
+The reviews microservice has 3 versions: v1, v2, and v3.
    Note that in a realistic deployment, new versions of a microservice are deployed over
    time instead of deploying all versions simultaneously.